-Although the Toro can't match the Stihl's brute force and cutting speed, it's still powerful enough to cut through branches up to 11/16 inches and it has a couple of other user-friendly features that make it particularly convenient for homeowners doing occasional work.
+Although the Toro can't match the Stihl's brute force and cutting speed, it's still powerful enough to cut through branches up to 11/16 inches and it has a couple of user-friendly features that make it particularly convenient for homeowners doing occasional work.
 Its handle rotates 90 degrees in either direction; this, combined with the 24-inch blade, makes it easy for both right- and left-handed users to maneuver the power trimmer into tight places.
 It also has a charge indicator, so you can see at a glance how much juice the battery has left.
 At 6.8 pounds with a battery, it also notably lighter than the Stihl, which weighs in at 9.5 pounds with the base AP 80 battery, and 10.7 pound with the extended run-time AP 180 battery.

 Elsewhere in this report: